arkeldi/ACPC-DIscord-Bot/README.md

 # ACPC Discord Duel Bot

-ACPC Discord Duel Bot is a Discord bot designed to allow members to engage in a friendly coding competition game
+ACPC Discord Duel Bot is a Discord bot designed to allow members to engage in a friendly coding game

 ## Features